-Today I’m sharing all of the details on “nooch” plus giving over 20 ways to use it.
+Today I’m sharing all of the details on “nooch” plus 25 ways to use it.

 Some people have jars of sugar and flour on their counter for easy access.
 I have a jar of nutritional yeast.

-I pull from it several times a day for sprinkling on a chickpea scramble, to give a cheesy flavor to air-popped popcorn, or as a treat for Jezebel and Avon.
+I pull from it several times a day for sprinkling on a chickpea scramble, to give a cheesy flavor to air-popped popcorn, or as a treat for the kitties.

 And when the jar runneth empty, it’s time to make a grocery store run.
 STAT.
 It’s not an ingredient I want to be without.

 But there was a time when nutritional yeast flakes weren’t a pantry staple or part of my vegan essential spices and seasonings.

 In fact, when I first went vegetarian, I’d never even heard of it before.

 Nutritional yeast is dried, inactive yeast, grown on molasses.